 Rock & Gem is particularly interested in field trip and step-by-step lapidary project articles.
-We also accept articles pertaining to specimen collecting, gold prospecting, club activities, basic and advanced lapidary skills, lapidary artist profiles, and other hobby-related subjects.

-Articles that educate beginning rock collectors or lapidaries and promote active participation in the hobby are especially welcome.
+We also accept articles pertaining to general specimen collecting topics, gold prospecting, club activities, basic and advanced lapidary skills, and lapidary artist profiles, and articles that educate beginning rock collectors or lapidaries, and promote active participation in the hobby.